The Passive DNS endpoint (

 /pdns/) provides historical data from our resolvers for domains, IPs, and other resource records.

-The new passive DNS API endpoint is currently in beta and will eventually replace the Timeline and Classifiers endpoints.
-To read about Timeline and Classifiers, see our documentation.
+The passive DNS API endpoint is intended to replace the Timeline and Classifiers endpoints.
+To read about Timeline and Classifiers, see this documentation.

 Our passive DNS and security categorization data gives you useful information for threat research.
 Unlike querying live records, you avoid alerting bad actors to your investigation.
 To learn more, see Passive DNS.